Sharypov-Denis/VotingForRestaurant/README.md

 * Tomcat
 Developing in IntelliJ IDEA

-# Documentation
-Swagger documentation will be available at http://sharypovvote.herokuapp.com/swagger-ui.html

 # The task is:

 Build a voting system for deciding where to have lunch.